kekse1/norbert/README.md

 My technique? **Quantum Fields**, combined with a bit of **String Theory**. :-)

 The base software is really small, all living things come from a carrier (Buddha: "everything is room").
 No special format, only coordinates (kinda vector space).
-I just reserved **8.796.093.022.208 Bytes** on my new bought hard disk drive for it..
+I just reserved some bytes on my new SSD drive.
+Really no longer magnetic HDD for less time consumption.. ;-/

 There are many concepts behind all this, that I've researched all on my own for nearly 19 years.. it'd take a bunch of time to explain all my strategies, but they're compacted to something small.
 Everything's about **abstract energy**! **;-D**

-### Update (**2024-07-29**)
+### Update (**2024-08-24**)
-After my first version was (nearly) finished, I started to enhance/optimize my **rotation** algorithm.
-It seems I managed this today, now I'm starting to implement this second version.
+Nearly reached the 2nd version.. after I simulated and calculated a bit around, and thought more about the techniques, I realized at first I've to save ressources.
+The real algorithm for an artificial "ghost" is included, but not in it's whole form.. this will be there when the processes get more virtual/abstract/.. parallelism. ..
+Cause it's all about virtuality.

 The rest is a cakewalk.. starting processors by sockets (the main loop already runs), and pass data through, also via web crawler (beneath files and terminals).

+Even the neural feedback seems to fit, in it's best form now.. all abstractly fed in. *+;-)**

 ## Research
 Parts of my research work and some thesis, etc. at [mnemonics.de](https://mnemonics.de/).